- Aeronautical Information Management

 Single and twin piston engine aircraft, sailplanes and single piston engine helicopters below 2,730 Kg Maximum Take-Off Mass (MTOM) operating on a Certificate of Airworthiness and subject to European Regulations.

 Note: The EASA AMP template is not applicable to Annex II aircraft, Aircraft and Helicopters not affected by the EASA Regulations.
+However, Annex II aircraft below 2,730kg operating on a Certificate of Airworthiness may use the EASA templates, once references to EASA and EU regulations are removed.

 In accordance with Section M.A.201 of the regulation (1321/2014) the owner is responsible for the continuing airworthiness of the aircraft and shall ensure that: